Welcome to the new world of public speaking and presenting.

+9. Assumptions v truth

+Mediocre presenters will often make judgments about their audience.
+If someone yawns, whispers to the person sitting next to them or checks their phone they label them as bored or uninterested.

 Mindful presenters recognise their audience as human beings first and foremost.

-They understand human behaviour and accept that occasionally someone may do something that may make them appear a little disinterested but it doesn’t mean they are.
+They understand human behaviour and accept that occasionally someone may do something that may make them appear a little disinterested but it doesn’t necessarily mean they are.

 Unless the whole room are behaving in similar ways they don’t jump to conclusions.